 - reframing problems to reveal high-impact solutions

-- helping teams move on from less productive concepts
+- practicing intentional divergence to help teams move on from less productive concepts

 - using rapid hypothesis validation to learn quickly and at low cost

 Course Dates: October 12–November 8, 2021 and June 7–July 4, 2022

 What You Will Learn and Do

 This course is designed to help you address questions such as: